MoonTea0416/Portfolios/computer network/README.md

   * Homework 5 is about to build up a simple website.
 It's similar to homwwork 2 but it will return the local resource.

   * Homework 6 is about build a chat server with server and client.
 And server can services each request in a separate thread.

+This class brought me a system level understanding of the computer network, become familiar with layered communication architecturer.